uannabi/Resume/README.md

 - 🔭 I’m currently working at [ada-asia](https://ada-asia.com/) as Data Insights
 - 🌱 I’m currently gathering knowledge & experience on Data Science  & Tableau
 - 👯 I’m looking to collaborate on ETL or can be crytpo
-- 🤔 I’m looking Data Science Job
+- 🤔 I’m looking Data Science or Machine Learning Job
 - 💬 Ask me about Python & AWS